stvnbrwn/AS400/README.md

 # ADM

 AS400_Datamigration,
- it is spring boot console application for data migration from as400(db2) to postgresql
+ it is spring boot console application for data migration from as400(db2) to PostgreSQL

  ## INSTRUCTIONS

 						*** INSTRUCTIONS ***
 	1. Run SQL Script File.
-(Name : ADM.SQL)
+(Name: ADM.SQL)

-	#NOTE : if you want to change schema name at destination, then open SQL script file and change schema. (**Not Preferable**)
+	#NOTE: if you want to change schema name at destination, then open SQL script file and change schema. (**Not Preferable**)

-	#Example : -
+	#Example: -
-		Old config : CREATE SCHEMA IF NOT EXISTS ADM_AUDIT;
+		Old config: CREATE SCHEMA IF NOT EXISTS ADM_AUDIT;
-		New config : CREATE SCHEMA IF NOT EXISTS <YOUR_AUDIT_SCHEMA_NAME>;
+		New config: CREATE SCHEMA IF NOT EXISTS <YOUR_AUDIT_SCHEMA_NAME>;
-		Old config : CREATE SCHEMA IF NOT EXISTS ADM;
+		Old config: CREATE SCHEMA IF NOT EXISTS ADM;
-		New config : CREATE SCHEMA IF NOT EXISTS <YOUR_DESTINATION_SCHEMA_NAME>;
+		New config: CREATE SCHEMA IF NOT EXISTS <YOUR_DESTINATION_SCHEMA_NAME>;

-	2. Project Structure. ( preferable project Structure )
+	2. Project Structure. (preferable project Structure)

 ![image](https://user-images.githubusercontent.com/75680603/126644337-f8dea28c-ad89-4eef-9b61-b1d790dcbbb0.png)

 	3. Set Application Configuration.
-		a) Logging Configuration : Log file contains the detailed description of what is going in the application.
+		a) Logging Configuration: Log file contains the detailed description of what is going in the application.
-		If any issue is encountered in future then it can be analyzed by checking the logs.
+		If any issue is encountered in future, then it can be analysed by checking the logs.
 		Below are some configurations we have in the configuration file for proper logging.
 			*	logging.file= This contains the path where log file will be generated.
 			*	logging.level.org.springframework=INFO